Claude vs ChatGPT for business: which to build on

 - Your use case involves long documents, complex reasoning, or nuanced writing

-What neither can do
+What neither model can do

 Frequently asked questions

-How does this fit the bigger picture?
+How does this fit into a broader automation strategy?

 Related reading